terazus/curated-tools/new_python_project.md

 - CCBY for content and digital assets (https://creativecommons.org/licenses/by/2.0/)

 Once done, your repository should contain:
-- a README.md file
+- a `README.md` file
-- a .gitignore file
+- a `.gitignore` file
-- a LICENSE file
+- a `LICENSE` file

 Before we start working on the code, we first want to protect our main branch from miss manipulation.
-Head to the setting tab of your repo and click on "branch".
-Click on "Add Rule" next toBranch protection rules and under "Branch Name Pattern" enter the name of your main branch.
-Then check the option "Requires a pull request before merging".
+Head to the setting tab of your repo and click on `branch`.
+Click on `Add Rule` next to and, under `Branch Name Pattern`, enter the name of your main branch.
+Then check the option `Requires a pull request before merging`.
 We suggest getting familiar with this panel as we will come back to it later.